weisgroup/weisgroup.github.io/index.md

 Our research group is currently focused on the following key areas:
 - **Wireless SLAM, mmWave 3D Perception:** including mmWave for autovehicle navagation, sensing, V2X, and interference cancellation applications.
 - **Backscatter Communication/Sensing:** including WiFi/BLE/LoRa/GPS backscatter communication and localization applications
-- **Video Compression/Transmission for Edge IoT:** such as reliable video streaming for UAVs and batteryless devices, 3D Lidar point cloud compression, etc.

 Some of our completed research includes:
 - WiFi Sensing and Localization by repurposing the pervasive signals for Human Sensing, Indoor Navigation, and finding hidden IoT devices.